XR2Learn/Enablers-2-4-Training/README.md

 that can be used separately, in combination, or as an end-to-end system (together with the [Command-Line Interface – CLI](https://github.com/XR2Learn/Enablers-CLI)).

-The components are also separated by modalities, e.g., audio and bio measurements (BM) modalities.
+The components are also separated by modalities, e.g., audio, bio measurements (BM), and body tracking modalities.
 Each component is deployed using Docker to ensure easy-to-use components, reproducible development and deployment environments, and consistent results.
 Thus, the Training tools support cross-platform use, i.e., Windows, Linux and macOS.